 Aims : Food insecurity and malnutrition are part of the major problems in developing countries and there is a need to develop enriched foods to tackle these problems.
 This work aimed at producing and characterising enriched potato chips using moringa powder and soybean flour.

-Methodology : Samples of potato chips with various concentrations of moringa powder and/or soybean flour were prepared and their nutritional parameters, energy, antioxidant components and sensory properties investigated.
-There was a general decrease in the carbohydrate content with the incorporation of either soybean or moringa or both.
+Methodology : Samples of potato chips with various concentrations of moringa powder and/or soybean flour were prepared and their nutritional parameters, energy, antioxidant components and sensory properties investigated. .

-Results : Fibers and ash contents increased markedly with addition of moringa and combination of soybean and moringa as compared to the control sample.
-The addition of either soybean and/or moringa increased the protein and fat contents with the highest effect observed with 15% soybean and 15/15 % moringa and soybean.
+Results : Fiber and ash contents increased markedly with addition of moringa and combination of soybean and moringa as compared to the control sample.
+The addition of either soybean and/or moringa increased the protein and fat contents with the highest effect observed with 15% soybean and 15%moringa ;15%soybean.
 As compared to other samples, soybean-enriched potato chips samples displayed higher amounts of total calories.
 Globally, supplementation with soybean and/or moringa decreased the moisture content of the potato chips (from 5.67±0.
 22 % in 100 % potato chips to 2.16±0.01 % in potato chips containing 15% moringa and 10% soybean) .
 The addition of moringa powder especially from 15% and moringa in combination with soybean significantly increased the β-carotene content of the potato chips (from 0.01±0.01mg/100g in 100 % potato chips to 0.58 ±0.03mg/100g in sample containg 15% moringa and 15% soybean).
 Enriched potatoes were highly accepted except for those containing moringa.
 In conclusion, moringa and/or soybean-enriched potato chips display distinct nutritional, antioxidant, and sensory properties.

 Conclusion : Combined moringa and soybean-based potato chips demonstrated high nutrient and antioxidant contents that support their potential consideration in the prevention or management of related health affections within our communities.